 - Coconut oil because it’s comedogenic

-- Olive oil because apparently those EVOOs that claim to be all the extra, and special, and cold-pressed, and unrefined are actually poor quality oils.
+- Olive oil because apparently those EVOOs that claim to be all the extra, and special, and cold-pressed, and unrefined are actually poor quality oils (in many cases).

 There are five different skin types, so you should reconsider and adjust the oils based on that: